axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 {{% alert title="Note" color="info" %}}

-The `syslog-ng-ctl` application is distributed with the {{% param "product.ose" %}} system logging application, and is usually part of the {{% param "product.ose" %}} package.
+The `syslog-ng-ctl` application is distributed with the {{% param "product.abbrev" %}} system logging application, and is usually part of the {{% param "product.abbrev" %}} package.

 {{% /alert %}}